 Save time and spend the next few nights in one place.
 After trekking through the woods for hours on end, the last thing you want is to move from one hotel to another.

 We spent 3 nights at Brynwood on the River.
-Our room was basic, but had everything we needed to recharge our batteries for the next few days of the nature-infused Colorado road trip.
+Our room was basic, but had everything we needed to recharge our batteries for the next few days.
 Furthermore, it had a small kitchenette that we definitely made use of.

 5-Day Road Trip from Denver to Rocky Mountain National Park: Day 2 – Bear Lake Trailhead and Trail Ridge Road